 RECOGNITION & APPLICATION

-In 2008, Chrysler introduced the FOBIK key which incorporates a remote and fits into a socket which
+In 2008, Chrysler introduced the FOBIK key which has no key blade, and incorporates a remote that

-acts as the igntion lock.
-These are also fairy expensive, however there is a non-remote "POD" key for
+fits into a socket which is the igntion lock.
+These are also more expensive, however there is

 An exception to the above is the 2-door Stratus and 2-door Sebring.
 These use Mitsubishi style